 Medical Insurance Coverage After Termination

-Under federal law, employers with 20 or more employees, a Consolidated Omnibus Budget Reconciliation Act (COBRA) Notice and Election Form must to be provided to employees who are participating in the employer's group health plan and to any of the terminating employee's dependents on the plan.
+Under federal law, for employers with 20 or more employees, a Consolidated Omnibus Budget Reconciliation Act (COBRA) Notice and Election Form must to be provided to employees who are participating in the employer's group health plan and to any of the terminating employee's dependents on the plan.
 The Department of Health Care Services requires employers with 20 or more employees to provide the Health Insurance Premium Payment (HIPP) notice, DHCS 9061, to certain employees covered under the program.
 If termination is due to a layoff or position elimination covered under the WARN Act, notices need to be sent out 60 days prior to termination.

 In California, employers must notify any covered, terminated employees of their Cal-COBRA continuation rights.
 Cal-COBRA must be offered to both terminated employees of small employers (2-19 employees) and terminated employees covered under federal COBRA after their 18 months of federal COBRA coverage expires.
 Employers must provide notification of all continuation, disability extension, and conversion coverage options under any employer-sponsored coverage for which the employee may remain eligible after employment terminates.